sudheer-akki/product-matching-pipeline/README.md

 + Open the GUI in your browser.
 + Upload an image from the **dataset/sample** folder.
 + Check the output results for product matches!

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).

+## Support

+If you face any issues using this repository, feel free to [open an Issue](https://github.com/your-username/product-matching-pipeline/issues).
+I’ll be happy to help troubleshoot and provide guidance.

+If you find this project useful, please consider giving it a ⭐ on GitHub!